Nanu (footballer)

-Eulânio Ângelo Chipela Gomes (born 17 May 1994) known as Nanu, is a professional footballer who plays for Santa Clara on loan from Porto as a winger or as a right-back.
+Eulânio Ângelo Chipela Gomes (born 17 May 1994) known as Nanu, is a professional footballer who plays as a right-back for Cypriot First Division club APOEL.
 Born in Portugal, he represents the Guinea-Bissau national team.

 Club career

 On 27 July 2013, Nanu made his professional debut with Beira-Mar in a 2013–14 Taça da Liga match against Portimonense, replacing Tiago Cintra (80th minute).
 In the first match of the 2013–14 Segunda Liga season against FC Porto B on the 12 August, he made his league debut.

+On 5 October 2020, Nanu was announced at FC Porto on a five year contract.

 On 10 January 2022, Nanu moved on a season-long loan to Major League Soccer club FC Dallas.
 Following the 2022 season, Nanu's contract option was declined by Dallas.

-On 31 January 2023, Nanu was loaned by Santa Clara.
+On 31 January 2023, Nanu was sent on loan to Santa Clara for the remainder of the 2022-23 season.

+On 11 July 2023, recently promoted Süper Lig club Samsunspor announced the signing of Nanu on a two-year contract, with an option for a third year.
+Porto, who had terminated Nanu's contract by mutual consent, kept 15% of the player's economic rights.

+On 31 January 2024, Nanu returned to Portugal, loaned to Primeira Liga side Estrela de Amadora until the end of the 2023–24 season.

+On 18 August 2025, APOEL announced the signing of Nanu on a contract running until the summer of 2026.

 International career

 Nanu made his Guinea-Bissau national team debut on 8 June 2019 in a friendly against Angola, as a starter.
 He represented the national team at the 2019 Africa Cup of Nations.

+On 30 December 2021, Nanu was called up to the 24-player Guinea-Bissau squad for the 2021 Africa Cup of Nations.

+On 5 January 2024, Nanu was called up to the 27-player Guinea-Bissau squad for the 2023 Africa Cup of Nations.